TheDevelopguyKolid/limbo/README.md

 Contact me on discord @enthalo if you find bugs.

-This project is running on chromium.
+This project is running on chromium, and Is also open source.